jeromevde/MealPlanner/README.md

 3)FINISHING TOUCHES:
 - save state with cookies ?
 If posssible, then add also a refresh state button
+- save state to url with code (day,meal,version,#people) --> state to url
+    --> url to state on render
 - cleanup & improve all recipes